Pokemon-PythonRed/Pokemon-PythonRed/README.md

 - Finally, open `main.py` in the `app` folder.

-- If you encounter any problems when opening the game, feel free to create an [Issue](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/issues "Pokémon PythonRed Issues").
+- If you encounter any problems when opening the game, feel free to [create an issue](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/issues/new "Pokémon PythonRed Issues").

   - If you want to contribute to the project, please see [the Contributing Guidelines](https://github.com/Pokemon-PythonRed/Pokemon-PythonRed/blob/master/CONTRIBUTING.md).